 Kai later washes ashore near Gald, and is found by a girl named Asuka.
 Asuka takes Kai to where she and her adopted brother, Yuuki live in order to nurse him back to health.
 After spending time with Asuka and Yuuki, Kai decides to stay with them instead of returning to ASHURUM.
 As the series progresses, Kai discovers the truth about ASHURUM, and how things aren’t what they seem.

 Unfortunately, I thought that E’s Otherwise wasn’t a well-written series.
 The story was rather predictable very early on, it relied too heavily on stereotypical character types, and the writing completely falls apart at the end of the series.
 While the premise for E’s Otherwise is a promising one, the actual execution of the premise in the series doesn’t work.

 When it comes to the actual DVD box set, it’s a rather “bare bones” release.
-The only extras appear on Disc One of the set.
+The only extras that appear on Disc One.
 Those extras are six trailers for properties that ADV Films was promoting at the time this set was released and the DVD trailers.
 Considering the overall quality of the series, I don’t think additional bonus features would have made much of a difference on this release.
-Fortunately, I bought the DVD box set at a used store for $16; if I had paid much more for the set, I would have been rather ticked off.
+Fortunately, I bought the DVD box set at a used store for $16.
+If I had paid much more for the set, I would have been rather ticked off.

 If you absolutely must own E’s Otherwise on DVD, I would recommend trying to track down a copy of this DVD box set for a decent price.
 However, if you’ve never seen this series before, you’re probably better off not seeing it all, or finding an inexpensive legal way to watch the series before spending any money on it.